 7. Yarn Docker Container Executor

 Docker combines an easy to use interface to Linux container with easy to construct files for those containers.
 Docker generates light weighted virtual machine.
-The Docker Container Executor allows the Yarn NodeManager to launch yarn container to Docker container.
-These containers provide a custom software environment in which user’s code run, isolated from a software environment of NodeManager.
+The Docker Container Executor allows the Yarn NodeManager to launch yarn container to Docker container. hence, these containers provide a custom software environment in which user’s code run, isolated from a software environment of NodeManager.

-Docker for YARN provides both consistency (all YARN containers will have similar environment) and isolation (no interference with other components installed on the same machine).
+Hence, Docker for YARN provides both consistency (all YARN containers will have similar environment) and isolation (no interference with other components installed on the same machine).

-8. Yarn Timeline server
+8. Yarn Timeline Server

 The storage and retrieval of application’s current and historic information in a generic fashion is addressed by the timeline service in Yarn.

-i.
+8.1.
 Persisting application specific information

-ii.
+8.2.
 Persisting general information about completed applications

 Generic information includes application-level data such as: